 Main Concerns About DFS

 The first concern when someone starts playing daily fantasy football was “is it legal?”
 And anybody that plays also wants to make sure they would be paid if they won a contest.
-We’ve been playing poker for a while, so we know how it feels when a foreign company just closes up shop and takes our account balances with them.
+We’ve been playing poker for a while, so we know how it feels when a foreign company closes up shop and takes our account balances with them.
 That feeling is awful.
 That’s why the keywords that come to mind first when looking at a DFS website are “reliable” and “trustworthy”.
-We’ve found out that most (if not all) of the daily fantasy sports websites are based in the US or Canada, and that they’re legal by US Federal law (though not always by State law).
+We’ve found out that most (if not all) of the daily fantasy sports websites are based in the US or Canada.
+And that they’re legal by US Federal law (though not always by State law).

-When you are sure about its legality, the first thoughts are finding the best site, the one who players visit the most, has the biggest player base and had more contests going on.
+When you are sure about its legality, the first thoughts are finding the best site, has the biggest player base and had more contests going on.
 It isn’t as easy as it sounds because every other site claims they are the best out there.
 We had to do trial and error, testing every site to see if they showed results.
 Most of our findings can be found on this website.
 You can make a profit even if you don’t end up at the first place.
 We offer real exclusive information coming straight from the daily fantasy sites.
 We have been doing quite some research to make sure you have the most recent and relevant data available.